pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/interviewQuestions/Miscellaneous Questions.md

 16. inside <div> </div> element I have 4 <p></p> tags.
 For each <p> tag I need to display a $ icon.
 What is your approach?

-17. Event Bubbling,

-18. Event Capturing

-19. How many types of functions do we have in javascript?
+17. How many types of functions do we have in javascript?

-20. How do we update the state in react?
+18. How do we update the state in react?

-21. setState is synchronous or asynchronous
+19. setState is synchronous or asynchronous

-22. After using setState, I want this setState to update a variable, will this work?
+20. After using setState, I want this setState to update a variable, will this work?

-23. Why we need to write DOCTYPE?
+21. Why we need to write DOCTYPE?
 Complete Syntax

-24. What is the box-model?
+22. What is the box-model?

-25. Lifecycle methods of React without Will methods (those where deprecated)
+23. Lifecycle methods of React without Will methods (those where deprecated)

 Ans: Initial Render, Updates, Unmount